karithomas/FirebaseTrainTimeHomework/README.md

 # ***Train Scheduler***

+To view a screenshot of the Realtime Database, please visit this link: https://mrkr.io/s/5e31005ce735b75f9f306297/0

 ### ***Overview***

 This assignment a train schedule application was created incorporating Firebase to host the arrivals and departure data.
 The app retreives and manipulates this information with Moment.js.
 The website provides up-to-date train information such as their names, arrival times, minutes to arrival and departure times.